 Cyanobacteria (also known as Blue-Green Algae)

 Linlithgow Loch, owned by Historic Scotland, has a history of summer and early autumn cyanobacteria algal blooms.

 A routine inspection and sampling programme is in place to monitor the condition of the water.
 Suspected blooms should be reported to Environmental Health, which will arrange sampling if necessary.
 Sample analysis is carried out by SEPA.
 When necessary, warning signs are put up and routine users of the loch are notified on current water quality condition.

-Recent samples (25 July 2018) show the loch to again be affected by blue-green algae cells.
-Concentrations of algal cells are again 20,000 cells per ml in all areas sampled, with the mid-loch and Peel samples showing more than 100,000 cells per ml.
+Recent samples (29 October 2018) show the loch remains affected by blue-green algae cells.
+Whilst concentrations have reduced elsewhere in the loch, the Town Bay sample showed more than 100,000 cells per ml.
 This means:

 - The water should not be entered or consumed;